 Currently the Home Equity Conversion Mortgage or HECM makes up the vast majority of reverse mortgages being taken.
 Private lenders issue the mortgages, and the Federal Housing Administration (FHA) insures them.
 The Federal Housing Administration or FHA is part of the Department of Housing and Urban Development (HUD) Office of Housing.

-Am I Eligible for a Reverse Mortgage Loan Program?
+Am I Eligible for a HECM Loan Program?

-You must meet all of the follow criteria to be eligible for a reverse mortgage:
+You must meet all of the follow criteria to be eligible for a HECM reverse mortgage:

 - Age.
 You must be 62 years old or older at the time of closing.
 Are you 62 years old but have a spouse who is under 62?
 You must discuss this scenario with your HECM adviser in order to be aware of what happens in the event that your spouse outlives you.